Best 5 Gold and Silver Mutual Funds in India (2026)

 A higher Asset Under Management (AUM) generally indicates that the fund is widely used and has better liquidity.
 However, do not rely on size alone.
 Also, check whether the fund has maintained consistent performance and stable tracking over time.

-5. Match the Fund with Your Investment Purpose
+5. Match the Fund With Your Investment Objective

 This is where most decisions go wrong.
 Do not choose a fund just because it is popular or has recently performed well.
 If your goal is to reduce portfolio risk, gold funds are more suitable.
 However, if you are looking for additional growth and can handle fluctuations, silver funds can be considered as a smaller allocation.